timjb96/US-Congress-Twitter-Analysis/README.md

 # How did we clean the data?
 Using the data provided by the Congress website only a few columns were provided (Name, URL, State,	District, Party, Terms).
 For the scope of our research several factors needed to be researched, Date of Birth, Gender, Twitter Handle, Date the Twitter account was created.
 To find the date of birth for a specific Congress person the data provides a specific website created for each member, using the current Speaker of the House for the 118 Congress (Kevin McCarthy - R CA20th), here is the specific website: [Kevin McCarty](https://www.congress.gov/member/kevin-mccarthy/M001165) </br>
 * Date of Birth: At the bottom of the page a section for "read biography" is avaiable to select, using the information provided in the new page the Date of Birth is avaible.
 This information was manually searched for each row in the dataset.
 A public list of the information was not readaliy available.
 * Gender: Using the picture provided by the Congressional website the Gender was identified using the avaiable image.
-An additional search was conducted to identify any members of the LGBT+ community which identify as anything other than their birth gender, at the time of this writing (02/10/2023) none were found.
-Any errors with distinction of Male / Female were made without any malaous. </br>
+Additionally, a search was conducted to determine if any of members of Congress identified outside of the Gender Binary of Male-Female.
+We did not find any record of this, and thus Gender is presented in our project as Male/Female, based on how the Congresspeople express their identities in public and on Twitter.  </br>
 Note: Additional Research Source: [Current Congressional List of LGBT Members](https://en.wikipedia.org/wiki/List_of_LGBT_members_of_the_United_States_Congress)</br>
 * Twitter Handle: Using the same example for Speaker McCarthy, a personal website is linked to the congressional website.
 This new website (https://kevinmccarthy.house.gov/contact) has a link to the Twitter homepage.
 Using the information provided by Twitter, the handle is located under the picture of the indivudual user. </br>
 * Date the account was created: Twitter provides a month and year combiniatnon that the account is created.
 For the purposes of this analysis the "day" was assumed as the 1st of whatever month and year combination was provided.
 In the example for Speak McCarthy, the date 01/01/2009 was assumed.